-Yiruma is the stage name of Lee Ru-ma who was born on February 15, 1978, is a popular internationally known pianist and composer from South Korea.
+Yiruma is the stage and daily name of Rhee Rouma who was born on February 15, 1978, is a popular internationally known pianist and composer from South Korea.
 The name “Yiruma” means “accomplishment” in Korean.

 Yiruma’s piano music is expressive and introspective.
 He frequently performs at sold-out concerts in Asia, Europe and North America.
 His Alma Mater King’s College in England helped him gain European popularity and recognition.
 Several of his most popular pieces include, “River Flows in You”, “Kiss the Rain”, and “Maybe”.
 His most popular album “First Love” was released in 2001.